You Probably Want an SSL Certificate on Your Website

 How much does it cost to have one?

 SSL certificate costs vary depending upon the type you get.
-The average cost to purchase an SSL and have installed is probably in the $150 range per year.
+The average cost to purchase an SSL and have installed is probably in the $150 range every year.
 It must be renewed annually.
 However, some servers already have a shared certificate installed and your web host only needs to give you access to it.
 It may not cost anything to use their’s.

 So, all I have to do is ask for it to be flipped on and it’s done?

 Do I need a security certificate?
+How will this affect my business?

 Generally, if you are collecting sensitive information on your website (credit cards, social security, etc.) you should have a purchased security certificate.